Projects

 PI: S. Nicholson; co-PI: S. Swart, P. Monteiro

-The Southern Ocean is one of the stormiest places on earth; here strong midlatitude storms frequently traverse large distances of this ocean.
-Beneath these passing storms, this ocean is characterized high eddy kinetic energy (eddies and fronts occupying the meso to submesoscale).
+Beneath passing Southern Ocean storms, the ocean is characterized high eddy kinetic energy (eddies and fronts).
 The passage of intense storms over this underlying meso to submesoscale eddy variability may strongly impact the upper ocean environment where phytoplankton live, yet exactly how remains unclear.
 This project plans for the first time to address this important climate knowledge gap by showing how these intense storms impact upper ocean physics and biogeochemistry with unique observations and modeling.
-Novel twinned autonomous ocean robots (Wave Glider coupled to a Slocum with a MicroRider package) experiments have been designed to directly observe scale sensitivities and links between storm driven wind forcing, upperocean mixing and phytoplankton growth.
+Novel twinned autonomous ocean robots experiments have been designed to directly observe scale sensitivities and links between storm driven wind forcing, upper ocean mixing and phytoplankton growth.
 Several numerical models (idealised and regional) have been setup to (a) understand further the associated stormdriven mechanisms and (b) explore how changes in storm characteristics could impact annual primary production in the SO.
 Given that the SO is arguably the main source of mediumterm uncertainty in global CO2 fluxes, understanding such climate sensitivities is of critical importance.

 Picture1.png